-The TLN Graduate Fellowship ($2500) is awarded annually to one York graduate student, who is nominated by a CERLAC Fellow, owing to their investment in communicating with the public about research relating to Latin America and the Caribbean and their diasporas.
+The TLN Graduate Fellowship ($2500) is awarded annually to one York graduate student, owing to their investment in communicating with the public about research relating to Latin America and the Caribbean and their diasporas.

 As a TLN Graduate Fellow, this student will serve as a knowledge hub and storyteller within the Centre with the mission of gathering and sharing human-interest stories from both student and faculty researchers on topics related to Latin America and the Caribbean, their diasporas, and their impact on Canada and the rest of the world.

-The TLN Graduate Fellow will communicate these stories through various multimedia formats (such as videos, short stories, and podcasts) for the purposes of broadening their reach globally, so they are accessible to anyone interested in learning about these topics.
+The TLN Graduate Fellow will communicate these stories through our news storytelling portal, using various multimedia formats (such as videos, short stories, and podcasts) for the purposes of broadening their reach globally, so they are accessible to anyone interested in learning about these topics.

-Each Fellow will be appointed for three terms (Fall, Winter, Summer), and they will be expected to produce a minimum of six (two per term) multimedia pieces.
+Each Graduate Fellow will be appointed for three terms (Fall, Winter, Summer), and they will be expected to produce a minimum of four multimedia stories for our website.

-Students are nominated by a CERLAC Fellow for this honour.
-Each nominee must submit a 250 to 500-word statement of interest in and vision for serving as a TLN Graduate Fellow.
-The Fellow will be selected based on the clarity, creativity, and maturity of their storytelling vision as well as their commitment to research in the region.
+Interested students should submit an up to 800-word statement of interest in and vision for serving as a TLN Graduate Fellow.
+The Graduate Fellow will be selected based on the clarity, creativity, and maturity of their storytelling vision as well as their commitment to research in the region.